 Jake Kirby, Assistant Poetry Editor, is a writer from western Massachusetts.
 They recently received their B.A. in English from UMass Amherst where they worked as a Program Assistant with the Juniper Institute for Young Writers.
 They run an independent press, INLY arts, which serves as an online space that promotes the art of young writers.
 Jake currently works with AMOR (Alliance to Mobilize Our Resistance) to support victims of individual and state-sponsored violence.

-Salaam Odeh, Poetry Reader, spent her early years in Amman, Jordan, before beginning her college career in Japanese Studies and Creative Writing at Earlham College in Richmond, IN.
+Salaam Odeh, Assistant Poetry Editor, spent her early years in Amman, Jordan, before beginning her college career in Japanese Studies and Creative Writing at Earlham College in Richmond, IN.
 Following the drastic change in cultural norms that occurred during her formative years, she has explored the different ways in which Arab women choose to live their lives, often traversing the fine line between embracing a culture and fighting against its obsolete, misogynistic traditions.
 Currently, Salaam is finishing her B.A. in Japanese Studies and Literature with a minor in Creative Writing.
 She focuses her writing on stories of magical realism.
 In addition, she works as an editorial intern at Earlham College’s Literary Magazine, The Crucible.